As the shimmering Sea

 Let’s take this moment to give reverence to the Earth that has given us life, that nurtures us and gives us a home; and let us give reverence to Source, which gave us our essence, the spirit that connects us all.
 Let’s remember to put the Earth first, directed by our soul and spirit, for if we do not, then there will be no future for this planet!

 Just as we all have a Father and a Mother, it makes sense to love all men, women, boys and girls, and the feminine and masculine within ourselves and within others.
-Just as there is the sun, the moon, and the stars, and nature’s unfolding dance, it makes sense to love all of creation.
+Just as there is the sun, the moon, and the stars, and nature’s unfolding dance, it makes sense to love and cooperate with all of creation.

 “All the queens will gather round